|

 they die and fall, 'tis best to have fought and lost than

-bayonet, they comfort me.
-I fear no one, I let them fear
+gun and my bayonet, they comfort me.
+I fear no one, I let

-me.
+them fear me.
 My fighting spirit runneth over!"
-I am Become Death, the Destroyer of Worlds "I am become death, the destroyer of
+I am Become Death, the Destroyer of Worlds "I am become death, the destroyer

-death: they are the destroyer of worlds."
-"War: that mad game the world so loves to
+they are become death: they are the destroyer of worlds."
+"War: that mad game the world

-through man's history is the beating of war drums."
+reverberates through man's history is the beating of war drums."
 "Magnificent!
-Compared to war all other forms of
+Compared to war all

-should grow too fond of it."
-"There's many a boy here today who looks on war
+else we should grow too fond of it."
+"There's many a boy here today who

 must take part in revolution.
 All genuine knowledge

-yourself; in a hundred battles you will never be in
+enemy and know yourself; in a hundred battles you will

 yourself, your chances of winning or losing are equal.
 If